Difference Between LLC and Inc (Corporation)

 Well, in this article, we will break down the difference between LLC vs Inc so that you can easily decide what you should do.
 The first thing you need to think about is your vision.
 Do you want to have a full-fledged public company that will serve thousands and thousands of customers?
 Do you want to issue shares to the public?
 Do you want to have more owners on board?

 Depending on what you want, you should decide.

-If the objective doesn’t matter and you want a quick solution, the best bet would be an LLC.
+Let’s say you want more owners on board, then you should go for LLC.
+However, if your aim is to issue stocks in the near future, LLC won’t fit the bill.
+You should choose a corporation.
+Ultimately the objective of forming a new entity will determine whether you should go for an LLC or Inc. If the objective doesn’t matter and you want a quick solution, the best bet would be an LLC.
 Why?
 Because forming an LLC will require less paperwork.
 That means you could save more time.
 Plus, you just need to pay anything between $100 to $800 to file the articles of organizations with the State Secretary.